 Now lets get on to the actual trip!
 The following is a detailed breakout of the daily attractions and activities on this 10 days in Italy itinerary.
 Feel free to scroll through and click on any more in depth posts along the way.

 Day 1 – Venice

 For the first two days of your Italian adventure you will be wandering the great city of Venice.
 The great thing about some of the major cities in Italy is the incredible experience of just walking through and getting lost in them.
 You will find yourself roaming cobblestone streets and taking in great views throughout the whole trip.
 Venice however is a bit different than probably any city you have been to before as it comprises of a winding maze of canals, streets and squares.

-I put together a list of some of the best places to visit in Venice for you to learn more about the city and how to get yourself around.
 Below are the attractions you can choose to visit on your first day in Italy:

 1. Piazza San Marco